 You know nothing about these individuals: not their name, location, email address — nada.
-All you know is they landed on your website and didn’t allow you to collect their info upon said visit(s).
+All you know is they landed on your site and didn’t allow you to collect their info.

 At any given time, though, a specific individual’s anonymous status can change to known — meaning they become a legitimate contact (if not an ideal lead just yet).

 How an unknown user becomes a known prospect

 A person can do a number of things to change their status from anonymous to known.

 For example, someone browsing a website without having logged in or providing a piece of personally identifiable information is browsing anonymously.

 Their behavior is still theirs, and the personal info may still be associated with that person.
 But their site data doesn’t provide enough insights to build a known-customer profile.